 Veganism Sets the Ball Rolling for Plant-based Protein Consumption

 Better identification of protein deficiencies and focus on workout regimes have fuelled the demand for protein in the past decade.
 This trend has percolated to high demand for plant-based protein, which is a natural product and thus a clean label.
-According to a recent study from DuPont Nutrition & Health, 52% of the consumers in the U.S. eat more plant-based foods.
+According to a recent study from DuPont Nutrition & Health, 52% of the consumers in the US eat more plant-based foods.
 Thus, shifting consumer preference towards plant-based food products coupled with an increasing number of lactose-intolerant population is supporting the demand for plant-based protein, thereby accelerating the growth of global plant-based protein market.

 Pea Protein to Dominate Consumption Patterns

 Soy protein has a wide application in various food products due to its easy availability and affordability.
 Furthermore, its milk is also used as an alternative to animal milk, which has fuelled the demand for this protein in recent years.
-Meanwhile, pea protein is expected to surpass all other types of plant-based proteins as processed food manufacturers are shifting their preference to a better texture-lending ingredient.
+Meanwhile, pea protein is expected to surpass all other types in plant-based protein market as processed food manufacturers are shifting their preference to a better texture-lending ingredient.
 The isolate form of protein is easy to incorporate with various food products.
-It has a high convergence of protein.
-It also brings in the benefit of color and flavour, making it a perfect ingredient for food items such as sports drinks and infant formula among others.
+It has high convergence of protein and brings in the benefit of colour and flavour, making it a perfect ingredient for food items such as sports drinks, and infant formula among others.